 Short-Term Disability vs. Long Term Disability Benefits

-Short-term disability (STD) coverage will pay you a percentage of your wages/salary for a brief period of time after you have exhausted your sick leave.
-While the duration of short-term disability benefits will depend on your policy, they are usually paid for a period ranging from 9 to 52 weeks.
-By contrast, long-term disability coverage provides income replacement at a lower rate than STD coverage once an individual’s sick time and STD benefits have been used up.
-Unlike some forms of insurance that impose a cap on the amount paid out, LTD benefits are paid for fixed period of time like 2 or 5 years or until a certain age like 65.
+Short-term disability (STD) coverage will pay you a percentage of your wages/salary for a short period of time.
+While the duration of short-term disability benefits will depend on your policy, these benefits are usually paid for a period ranging from 9 to 52 weeks.
+By contrast, long-term disability insurance coverage provides income replacement once an individual’s waiting period under the policy has been exhausted.
+LTD benefits are paid for a fixed period of time like 2 or 5 years or until a certain age like 65 as long as you meet the definition of disability under your policy.
 Insurance plans that provide a combination of STD and LTD coverage can help avoid potential gaps where your income stream is interrupted.

 Long-Term Disability Benefits: The Details